cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Envision.md

 Testing VR games with WiVRn and WlxOverlay-S on Fedora, using XRizer for SteamVR/OpenVR compatibility.

 ## Current notes:
-- Occasional `amdgpu` resets occur.
+- `amdgpu` resets not yet observed, but not known if resolved.

 ### Shortcuts
 - [Setup](#setup)